-- Title of the paper - should be an accurate indicator of the contents of the paper and should stimulate interest in the reader.
-It is recommended that titles be composed of two parts (separated by a colon).
+The papers as well as all correspondence should be mailed on the address: L.Jerzak@wnb.uz.zgora.pl of two parts (separated by a colon).
 Part 1 should indicate the general problem, process, or method and Part 2 should indicate specific topic of the paper e.g. case studies, application of results etc.

 - Abstract - should be informative and concise, not longer than 1 page.
 For most papers it functions as the summary.
 One or two sentences should describe the general context of research and the Authors aim and hypothesis.
-Two sentences should describe methods,
+Two sentences should describe methods, study area etc., and the final sentences should present the main results and conclusions referring to the hypothesis.
+It is desirable to include selected data.
+Long, purely descriptive sentences should be omitted.